-Before making full-spectrum CBD oil, it’s important to source the right materials for the job.
+Before making full-spectrum CBD oil, you need to source the right materials for the job.
 The hemp you choose for your extraction will ultimately determine the quality of the end-product.

-You should also pay close attention to where your hemp flower comes from.
+Where your hemp flower comes from is very important.
 Because the CBD market is largely unregulated, it’s entirely possible to find hemp that’s been contaminated with synthetic fertilizers, pesticides, and heavy metals.

 Phase 2: Bud Preparation

 Once you have your CBD-rich, USDA-certified, lab-tested hemp flower, it’s time to prepare the buds for extraction.

 Just like marijuana, hemp needs to be cured and dried.
 Often, companies will do this by hanging and drying the hemp in barns.
 Unfortunately, this can trap moisture in the center of the plant, which increases the chance of mold or mildew forming.
 This is another reason to request a recent lab test from your supplier.